 Students are also exposed to academic programs and careers focused on science, technology, engineering and mathematics.
 In an effort to reduce the technology gap. ninth and tenth grade students recently attended a workshop on Wayne State's campus.
 Participants built their own computers, loaded their own software, learned how to use the software, and were able to take their computers home with them.
 Next month, participants will present their STEM research projects in the form of poster and PowerPoint presentations at the Wayne State Junior Science and Humanities Symposium as a result of funding from the Army Education Outreach Program.

 Through COE Upward Bound, students create connections with their advisors and other staff members, who often serve as mentors and provide academic and career guidance.

 “This program helps break down barriers to higher education,” said Gonzales.
 “We are committed to the growth and development of these students and are excited by the opportunity to encourage them to reach their goals and empower them to succeed.”

 For more information about the College of Education’s Upward Bound program, visit coe.wayne.edu/coe_upward_bound/index.php.
-To support the fundraising campaign to provide transportation for the summer program, go to warriorfunder.wayne.edu/project/12289.
+To support the fundraising campaign, go to warriorfunder.wayne.edu/project/12289.